ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("adaptr")` facilitates simulation and comparison of adaptive clinical trial designs.
 It supports a flexible number of arms, use of a common control arm, pre-specified and user-defined outcome- and posterior probability distribution-generating functions, fixed- and response-adaptive randomisation, various adaptation rules for arm dropping and stopping, calculation of trial design performance metrics, and visualisation of results.

--   `r pkg("adaptTest", priority = "core")` The functions
-    defined in this program serve for implementing adaptive two-stage tests.
+-   `r pkg("adaptTest", priority = "core")` The functions defined in this program serve for implementing adaptive two-stage tests.
 Currently, four tests are included: Bauer and Koehne (1994), Lehmacher and Wassmer (1999), Vandemeulebroecke (2006), and the horizontal conditional error function.
 User-defined tests can also be implemented.

 -   `r pkg("adestr")` provides methods to evaluate the performance characteristics of various point and interval estimators for optimal adaptive two-stage designs.
 Specifically, this package is written to work with trial designs created by the `adoptr` package (Kunzmann et al. (2021) <[doi:10.18637/jss.v098.i09](https://doi.org/10.18637/jss.v098.i09)>; Pilz et al. (2021) <[doi:10.1002/sim.8953](https://doi.org/10.1002/sim.8953)>).
-Apart from the a priori evaluation of performance characteristics, this package also allows for the evaluation of the implemented estimators on real datasets, and it implements methods to calculate p-values.

 -   `r pkg("adpss")` provides the functions for planning and conducting a clinical trial with adaptive sample size determination.
 Maximal statistical efficiency will be exploited even when dramatic or multiple adaptations are made.
-Such a trial consists of adaptive determination of sample size at an interim analysis and implementation of frequentist statistical test at the interim and final analysis with a prefixed significance level.
-The required assumptions for the stage-wise test statistics are independent and stationary increments and normality.
-Predetermination of adaptation rule is not required.

--   `r pkg("AGSDest")`{#AGSDest} provides tools  and functions for parameter estimation in adaptive group sequential trials.

 -   `r pkg("asd", priority = "core")`{#asd} runs simulations for adaptive seamless designs with and without early outcomes for treatment selection and subpopulation type designs.
 It allows sample size modification in subpopulation selection.

 -   `r pkg("ASSISTant")` Clinical trial design for subgroup selection in three-stage group sequential trial as described in Lai et al. (2014) <[doi:10.1016/j.cct.2014.09.001](https://doi.org/10.1016/j.cct.2014.09.001)>.
-Includes facilities for design, exploration and analysis of such trials.
-An implementation of the initial DEFUSE-3 trial is also provided as a vignette.
+It includes facilities for design, exploration and analysis of such trials.

--   `r pkg("BATSS")` Defines operating characteristics of Bayesian Adaptive Trials considering a generalised linear model response via Monte Carlo simulations of Bayesian GLM fitted via integrated Laplace approximations (INLA).

--   `r pkg("BayesCT")`{#BayesCT} Simulation and analysis of Bayesian adaptive clinical trials for binomial, Gaussian, and time-to-event data types, incorporates historical data and allows early stopping for futility or early success.
-The package uses novel and efficient Monte Carlo methods for estimating Bayesian posterior probabilities, evaluation of loss to follow up, and imputation of incomplete data.
-The package has the functionality for dynamically incorporating historical data into the analysis via the power prior or non-informative priors.

--   `r pkg("BDP2")` Tools and workflow to choose design parameters in Bayesian adaptive single-arm phase II trial designs with binary endpoint (response, success) with possible stopping for efficacy and futility at interim analyses.
-Also contains routines to determine and visualize operating characteristics.
+-   `r pkg("BDP2")` Tools and workflow to choose design parameters in Bayesian adaptive single-arm phase II trial designs with binary endpoint (response, success) with possible stopping for efficacy and futility at interim analyses; and also contains routines to determine and visualize operating characteristics.
 See Kopp-Schneider et al. (2018) <[doi:10.1002/bimj.201700209](https://doi.org/10.1002/bimj.201700209)>.

--   `r pkg("Cats")`{#Cats} simulates a cohort platform trial design whereby every cohort consists of two arms (control and experimental treatment).
-Co-primary binary endpoints are used, and decisions at the interim or final analysis are made using either Bayesian or frequentist decision rules.
-Several options for sharing control data across cohorts are implemented.
-Realistic trial trajectories are simulated, and the operating characteristics of the designs are calculated.
-This package was used to derive the simulation results in Meyer et al. (2023) <[doi:10.1371/journal.pone.0281674](https://doi.org/10.1371/journal.pone.0281674)>.
+-   `r pkg("Cats")` {#Cats} simulates a cohort platform trial design whereby every cohort consists of two arms (control and experimental treatment).
+Endpoints are co-primary binary endpoints and decisions are made using either Bayesian or frequentist decision rules; and realistic trial trajectories are simulated with the operating characteristics of the designs calculated.

--   `r pkg("CohortPlat")`{#CohortPlat} facilitates the simulation of cohort platform trials with binary endpoints, where each cohort consists of a combination treatment, the respective monotherapies, and control.
-Bayesian decision rules are used at the interim analysis (early futility or efficacy based on a surrogate endpoint) and at the final analysis to declare the combination therapy successful or futile.
-Sharing of the control and the backbone monotherapy data across cohorts is possible.
-The package offers extensive flexibility with respect to both platform trial trajectories, as well as treatment effect scenarios, and decision rules.
-This package was used to derive the simulation results in Meyer et al. (2022) <[doi:10.1002/pst.2194](https://doi.org/10.1002/pst.2194)>.
+-   `r pkg("CohortPlat")`{#CohortPlat} is a collection of functions dedicated to simulating staggered entry platform trials whereby the treatment under investigation is a combination of two active compounds.
+A more detailed description of the design can be found in Meyer et al. <[doi:10.1002/pst.2194](https://doi:10.1002/pst.2194)> and a manual in Meyer et al. <[doi:10.48550/arXiv.2202.02182](https://doi:10.48550/arXiv.2202.02182)>.

 -   `r pkg("esDesign")`{#esDesign} is developed to implement the adaptive enrichment designs with sample size re-estimation presented in Lin et al. (2021) <[doi:10.1016/j.cct.2020.106216](https://doi.org/10.1016/j.cct.2020.106216)>.
-In details, three-proposed trial designs are provided, including the AED1-SSR (or ES1-SSR), AED2-SSR (or ES2-SSR) and AED3-SSR (or ES3-SSR).
-In addition, this package also contains several widely used adaptive designs, such as the Marker Sequential Test (MaST) design proposed Freidlin et al. (2014) <[doi:10.1177/1740774513503739](https://doi.org/10.1177/1740774513503739)>, the adaptive enrichment designs without early stopping (AED or ES), the sample size re-estimation procedure (SSR) based on the conditional power proposed by Proschan and Hunsberger (1995), and some useful functions.
-In details, we can calculate the futility and/or efficacy stopping boundaries, the sample size required, calibrate the value of the threshold of the difference between subgroup-specific test statistics, conduct the simulation studies in AED, SSR, AED1-SSR, AED2-SSR and AED3-SSR.
+In details, three-proposed trial designs are provided, including the AED1-SSR (or ES1-SSR), AED2-SSR (or ES2-SSR), AED3-SSR (or ES3-SSR); additionally, several widely used adaptive designs, such as the Marker Sequential Test (MaST) design proposed Freidlin et al. (2014) <[doi:10.1177/1740774513503739](https://doi.org/10.1177/1740774513503739)>, the adaptive enrichment designs without early stopping (AED or ES), the sample size re-estimation procedure (SSR) based on the conditional power proposed by Proschan and Hunsberger (1995).

 -   `r pkg("eselect")` Endpoint selection and sample size reassessment for multiple binary endpoints based on blinded and/or unblinded data.
-Trial design that allows an adaptive modification of the primary endpoint based on blinded information obtained at an interim analysis.
-The decision rule chooses the endpoint with the lower estimated required sample size.
-Additionally, the sample size is reassessed using the estimated event probabilities and correlation between endpoints.
 The implemented design is proposed in Roig et al. (2022) <[doi:10.48550/arXiv.2206.09639](https://doi.org/10.48550/arXiv.2206.09639)>.

 -   `r pkg("gMCP")` provides functions and a graphical user interface for graphical described multiple test procedures.
 Examples of weighted tests that are available in gMCP are the weighted Bonferroni, parametric and Simes tests.